Webbanner

 AZ Jan Portaels is a regional general hospital with a strong focus on innovation and safe care - both medically and digitally.

-The coronavirus pandemic brought many new rules for the daily operations of AZ Jan Portaels.
-However, the cybersecurity policy also experienced a major impact: along with the COVID virus, computer viruses were on the rise - a trend that had not escaped the hospital management's notice.
-Phishing prevention suddenly became a greater priority.
+COVID-19 introduced many new rules for the daily operations at AZ Jan Portaels.
+However, the hospital’s cybersecurity policy was also significantly affected: as the COVID virus spread, so did computer viruses—a trend that did not go unnoticed by hospital management.
+Phishing prevention quickly became a higher priority.

-"As a defensive party, you are always one step behind hackers," says Jordy De Schoesitter, IT manager at AZ Jan Portaels.
-"So we want to keep that lag as small as possible by executing our cybersecurity roadmap as quickly and efficiently as possible.
-The collaboration with Phished is an important part of that."
+"As a defensive party, you are always one step behind the hackers," says Jordy De Schoesitter, IT manager at AZ Jan Portaels.
+“That’s why we aim to minimize that gap by executing our cybersecurity roadmap as quickly and efficiently as possible.
+Our collaboration with Phished plays an important role in that effort.”

-An important function of a hospital is to be unburdened, and this is where Phished came in.
-"An important argument for us was the automation possibilities," says De Schoesitter.
-"We no longer lose time setting up large-scale manual campaigns.
-We can now fully focus on prevention and awareness, knowing that the technical side is fully taken care of."
+A key requirement for any hospital is to remain unburdened—and that’s where Phished came in.
+“One of the main advantages for us was the automation capabilities,” says De Schoesitter.
+“We no longer waste time setting up large-scale manual campaigns.
+Now, we can fully focus on prevention and awareness, knowing the technical side is completely handled.”

-"Anyone who starts at our hospital receives a comprehensive onboarding about both the general workings of our institution and a basic cybersecurity course - but everything considered, that's so much information that we needed a structured approach that could train our people more regularly.
-The fact that this is fully automated is a good thing for everyone."
+“Everyone who joins our hospital receives a comprehensive onboarding that covers both the general workings of our institution and a basic cybersecurity course.
+But all things considered, that’s a lot of information to take in at once.
+We needed a structured approach that could provide ongoing training.
+The fact that this process is fully automated is a win for everyone.”

 Regular training

-"One of the big worries among our employees was that the training would take up a lot of their time," De Schoesitter tells us, "but those worries soon disappeared.
-We found a good balance in both the regularity of the training and the simulations, as well as their difficulty.
-The reactions are almost unanimously positive: they found that it was necessary and they are happy that they are learning something that can also be useful in their private lives."
+“One of the main concerns among our employees was that the training would take up too much of their time,” De Schoesitter tells us.
+“But those concerns quickly faded.
+We found a good balance in terms of both the frequency and difficulty of the training and simulations.
+The feedback has been almost unanimously positive: people recognize the value and appreciate that they're learning something they can also apply in their personal lives.”

 Conclusion